ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 Lovecraft's Cthulhu, and
 Bostom's paperclip maximizer.

+The paperclip maximizer
+is hypothetical.
+It is
+a thought experiment.
+That exact scenario
+is unlikely.
+But there are
+many like it,
+with the same outcome.

-But we don't
+We don't
 have to look
 to some
-future, hypothetical, super-intelligent AI to see an example of this.
+future, hypothetical, super-intelligent AI to see an example of humans creating a powerful and inhumane entity that causes global destruction.
-We can see it
+That happens
-in current technology.
+with current technology.
-Remember,
-[all software is
+[All software is
 artificial intelligence,](https://damienburke.com/all-software-is-artificial-intelligence)
 most software is
 almost entirely inhumane,